Utilities

 Note

-- The tool expects the SDS stream to be strictly audio - no header markers or custom formatting.
+- The tool expects the SDS file to contain strictly audio data; no header markers or custom formatting.

 Example of metadata yml file for mono microphone: